New Delhi–Daurai (Ajmer) Shatabdi Express

 The 12015 / 12016 New Delhi–Daurai (Ajmer) Shatabdi Express is a Superfast Express train of the Shatabdi Express category belonging to Indian Railways – Northern Railway zone that runs between and Daurai (Ajmer) in India.

 It operates as train number 12015 from New Delhi to Daurai and as train number 12016 in the reverse direction, serving the states of Delhi, Haryana, and Rajasthan, and have priority above all other trains.

 Service

 12015 New Delhi–Daurai (Ajmer) Shatabdi Express covers the distance of 444 kilometres in 06 hours 45 mins (66 km/h) and in 06 hours 35 mins as 12016 Daurai (Ajmer)–New Delhi Shatabdi Express (67 km/h).

 As the average speed of the train is 67 km/h, as per Indian Railway rules, its fare includes a Superfast surcharge.

 Route and halts

-Route & Halts for 12015 Daurai (Ajmer) Shatabdi is:
+The stations at which the 12015 – Daurai (Ajmer) Shatabdi Express halts are as follows: